weaveworks/integrations/aws/ecs/README.md

 Read the
-[Service Discovery and Load Balancing with Weave on Amazon ECS](http://weave.works/guides/service-discovery-with-weave-aws-ecs.html) for more information about the AMIs.
+[Service Discovery and Load Balancing with Weave on Amazon ECS](http://weave.works/guides/service-discovery-with-weave-aws-ecs.html) guide for more information about the AMIs.